2 Exploring Candy database

 2.5 Exploring Forms

-Forms are especially important in displaying, adding, and editing data.
+Forms are especially important for displaying, adding, and editing data.

 Form View

-In this view, the information is displayed, you can edit it and enter new data.
+In this view, information is displayed, and you can edit or enter new data.

 Design View

-In this view, you can see the design of the form and customize it.
+In this view, you can see and modify the design of the form.

 Task 2.2 File: candy365.accdb